-Bottom Line Up Front: League of Legends has become Funko's most ambitious gaming franchise, with 25+ figures spanning from classic champions to Arcane's breakout stars, creating a collector ecosystem worth millions.
-Check out the full Arcane collection here here.
+League of Legends has quietly become Funko's most ambitious gaming franchise — 25+ figures spanning classic champions to Arcane's breakout stars, and a collector ecosystem worth millions.
+From the games aisle to a Netflix phenomenon, it's a proper journey.
+You can browse the full Arcane collection here.

 The Numbers Game

-This image reveals the scope of Funko's League commitment: 17 distinct figures ranging from Games #1 (Amumu) to Television #1609 (Mel), spanning multiple product lines and years of releases.
-The numbering system tells a story - early Games series figures like Amumu, Ashe, and Lee Sin established the foundation, while the recent Television series captures Arcane's cultural moment.
+Look at the line-up and the scope jumps out: distinct figures ranging from Games #1 (Amumu) all the way to Television #1609 (Mel), spanning multiple product lines and years of releases.
+The numbering tells a story — early Games-series figures like Amumu, Ashe and Lee Sin laid the foundation, while the recent Television series captures Arcane's cultural moment in real time.

 Exclusivity Wars